-So here we come to the point that has been the fuel for this inquiry for all these years.
-Without exposure to the presence of an Enlightened Master and, unfortunately for some, even with, it is very easy to believe that the “awakening of the witness” is the end of the journey, is itself enlightenment.
-Some fellow travelers might very well believe that there is no ending of the mind, because that is the limitation of their own experience.
+So here we come to the point that has been the fuel for this inquiry all these years.
+Without exposure to the presence of an Enlightened Master, and unfortunately for some even with, it is very easy to believe that the “awakening of the witness” is the end of the journey, is itself enlightenment.
+Some fellow travelers might very well believe that there is no ending of the mind because that is the limitation of their own experience.

 What is the landscape now at this time?
 What has changed?

 And it is from here that the mind is witnessed, that one sees all the ways to get entangled, and these are not just seen once or twice but again and again.
-But each time that seeing happens the strength of the proclivity is lessened.
+But each time that seeing happens, the strength of the proclivity lessens.
 It becomes easier to come out, easier to let go of grasping, easier to remain with that which may be uncomfortable.

-And yes, there do come more moments, and longer in duration, where one is without thought.
+And yes, more moments do come, and longer in duration, where one is without thought.

-When thought subsides one is capable of exploring the region of feeling.
-Not feeling with a tour guide who is naming all the sights but feeling just in feeling.
-Feeling the very sensation of moods, sometimes the feeling of burbling, gushing raw emotion of some long forgotten happening.
+When thought subsides, one is capable of exploring the region of feeling.
+Not feeling with a tour guide who is naming all the sights but feeling, just feeling.
+Feeling the very sensation of moods, and sometimes the feeling of burbling, gushing, raw emotion of some long forgotten happening.

-And yes there also comes moments when all thought and feelings subside and one is left with only a sense of being.
+And yes, moments also come when all thoughts and feelings subside, and one is left with only a sense of being.

 Surely this momentary “ending of mind” is “samadhi with seed.”
-It is seed because the seed remains and because the seed remains it invariably re-sprouts.
-Nevertheless in this moment I am refreshed.
+It is with seed because the seed remains and because the seed remains it invariably re-sprouts.
+Nevertheless, in this moment I am refreshed.